 Don’t let any of this overwhelm you…

-As long as you have a handle on your expectations, do the work and breathe through the frustrations.
+As long as you have a handle on your expectations, do the work to find the right online dating site for you and breathe through the frustrations.
 Like anything else in life, it’ll be well worth the effort.

-If you want extra help (or need some “hand holding” through the process), look into getting a professional like me to help you.
+If you want extra help (or need some “hand holding” through the process), look into getting professionals like us to help you.

-As a bestselling author and a certified matchmaker, I’ve specialized in helping singles navigate this part of their lives since 2012 with a 96% success rate.
-Find out what your online profile says about you and book a free 15-minute strategy session.
+As a bestselling author and a certified matchmaker, I’ve specialized in helping singles navigate this part of their lives since 2012.
+Find out what your online profile says about you and book a 90-minute profile strategy session.

 Remember, someone wonderful awaits you!
 Give yourself the best chance to meet them once and for all.